-Architect Nir Pearlson designs a compact, sustainable home on the edge of an Oregon hamlet.
+Architect Nir Pearlson designs an ultra-compact, sustainable home on the edge of an Oregon hamlet.

 “Whenever the client had the option to make it bigger or smaller, she typically chose to go smaller.”

 After a number of tries to buy land, this homeowner finally found the right property—and the right architect, Nir Pearlson.
 The two clicked.
 He appreciated her sustainably-minded, well-articulated vision, and she valued his sensitive design expertise.
 Working together with builder Amal Stapleton, the 400-sq.-ft. dwelling took shape.

 Set back toward the east end of a rural lot on the Oregon Coast, the home looks and feels more remote than it is.
 Its orientation on the site takes advantage of the prettier aspects of the setting—once inside, trees block views of neighboring houses and outbuildings.

 The intent was to build a simple structure for one occupant.
 It was to have a small ecological footprint and maximum functionality.
 Connection to the outdoors, ample daylight, and natural materials—most of which took the form of native Douglas fir—were priorities.
 Another consideration was the need for a structure under which the client could park the van that houses her mobile veterinary business.
 Pearlson was also asked to keep future plans in mind; they include the addition of an outdoor living area and a covered hot tub, both of which informed the layout.
 Additionally, he added blocking in the framing to support the potential hanging of an indoor hammock.